shelby-sanz/api_duckduckgo/README.md

 # DuckDuckGo API
-Instant answers API, searched for Presidents of the United States
+Instant answers API, searched for Presidents of the United States.